2002 Italian Grand Prix: Practice

 Preceding the race were two one-hour practice sessions on Friday and two 45-minute sessions on Saturday.
 The first practice session on Friday morning was overcast, with the circuit damp in sections due to overnight rain, so some drivers chose intermediate tyres.
 The track eventually dried out, and lap times became faster.
 Michael Schumacher set the quickest time of 1:22.869, almost eight-tenths of a second faster than Montoya.
-Ralf Schumacher, De La Rosa, Trulli, Jaguar's Eddie Irvine, Massa, the McLaren duo of Coulthard and Kimi Räikkönen and BAR's Olivier Panis followed in the top ten.
+Ralf Schumacher, De la Rosa, Trulli, Jaguar's Eddie Irvine, Massa, the McLaren duo of Coulthard and Kimi Räikkönen and BAR's Olivier Panis followed in the top ten.
 There were no major incidents during the session, although some drivers ran off the circuit, including Irvine who twice ran into the gravel traps.
 Barrichello had a soft brake pedal, so mechanics in the pit lane had to bleed the system before he could continue.

 David Coulthard (pictured in 1999) crashed his McLaren car during the second free practice session on the Friday afternoon.

 The second practice session took place later in the afternoon under cloudy conditions.
 Michael Schumacher lapped four-tenths of a second faster than in the first session, finishing first with a 1:22.433 lap, 0.225 seconds faster than his teammate Barrichello.
-Räikkönen, Irvine, Montoya, Toyota's Mika Salo, Ralf Schumacher, De La Rosa, Trulli and his teammate Jenson Button rounded out the top ten.
+Räikkönen, Irvine, Montoya, Toyota's Mika Salo, Ralf Schumacher, De la Rosa, Trulli and his teammate Jenson Button rounded out the top ten.
 Some drivers ran off the circuit during the session.
 After putting a wheel on the grass at the Curva del Serraglio turn, Coulthard spun into the tyre barrier five minutes into the session.
-Yoong spun his car at the Ascari chicane exit midway through the session, colliding into the tire wall with his rear.
+Yoong spun his car at the Ascari chicane exit midway through the session, colliding rear-first into the tire wall.
 He abandoned his car there.
 Allan McNish's Toyota stopped at the end of the pit lane when it got stuck in first gear and pushed the car back into the garage.
 This required a rear end switch to his car.